 JD Financial Aid

 The decision to attend law school is a substantial investment that promises many rewards.
 At Loyola University Chicago School of Law, we will try to do everything we can to help you secure financial support for your legal education.
-Financial assistance for School of Law students is available in the form of merit scholarships, fellowships, need-based scholarships, and federal loans.
+Financial assistance for School of Law students, up to the Cost of Attendance is available in the form of merit scholarships, fellowships, specialized scholarships, need-based scholarships, and federal loans.

-- The JD Admission and Financial Aid Office awards all scholarships to newly admitted students.
+- The JD Admission and Financial Assistance Office awards all scholarships.

-- The University Financial Aid Office processes all loan funding for incoming and current students.
+- The University Financial Aid Office processes all loan funding.